pippim/pippim.github.io/programs/tim-ta.md

 - Sound files are saved to local storage.
 This saves bandwidth when they are played.
 - Configuration, Projects, Tasks and Run Timers tables / forms are complete.
 - Advanced draggable window alert/prompt technology is complete.
-- Upload Alarm Sound Files has begun.
+- Upload Alarm Custom Sound Files has begun.

 May 14, 2022 update:

 - Upload Custom Sound Files has been completed.
+Take note how to increase Local Storage quota from 5 MB (Megabytes).
 - Global Pippim Website redesign for mobile screens begins shortly.
 - Then media controls for running timers will be moved from separate window to the footer section of Run Project.
 - Then a mechanism for exporting and importing Tim-ta Projects will be started.